datawire/ambassador-docs/docs/emissary/2.0/howtos/basic-auth.md

 ## 2. Configure $productName$ authentication

 Once the auth service is running, we need to tell $productName$ about it.
-The easiest way to do that is to map the `example-auth` service with the following:
+The easiest way to do that is point it to the `example-auth` service with the following:

 ```yaml
 ---